rikosintie/Discovery/Helper-scripts.md

 This section will discuss the scripts that convert the JSON into reports.

+In addition, there is a script to convert mac addresses between different formats

+- Convert MAC address formats

 ----------------------------------------------------------------

 ## Creating Port maps

 There are two scripts in the discovery folder:

-- procurve-arp.py - converts the IP to Arp mappings into "key": "value" pairs
+- procurve-arp.py - converts the IP and Arp records into "key": "value" pairs

 Here is an example: